randomfox/PyCubix/README.md

 ## Customization

+### Customizable settings

-Some parts of the application are customizable with a config file in `cfg/settings.json`.
-The default values are as follows and can also be found in `cfg/no-touch.json`.
-Just in case.
+Some parts of the application are customizable and can be set in `cfg/settings.json`:

 ```
 {